avishek-sen-gupta/cobol-rekt/README.md

 TODO...

+## A Note on Copyright

+This toolkit is distributed under the MIT License.
+However, the Eclipse Cobol Parser project is distributed under the Eclipse Public License V2.
+Accordingly, all modifications to the parser fall under the EPL v2 license, while the toolkit proper falls under the MIT License.

 ## Caveats

 - This was built based on a time-boxed PoC, and thus isn't well-covered by tests yet.
 More are being added on an ongoing basis.